MicrosoftDocs/azure-devops-yaml-schema/content/jobs-job.md

   services: # Container resources to run as a service container.
     string: string # Name/value pairs
   workspace: # Workspace options on the agent.
-    clean: string # Which parts of the workspace should be scorched before fetching.
+    clean: outputs | resources | all # Which parts of the workspace should be scorched before fetching.
   uses: # Any resources required by this job that are not already referenced.
     repositories: [ string ] # Repository references.
     pools: [ string ] # Pool references.